FREQUENTLY ASKED QUESTIONS AND STUFF YOU SHOULD KNOW:

 No, all prices shown are PER PERSON and are for the cruise fare only (see Terms & Conditions for an explanation of what is included).
 In addition to the Cruise Fare, each person will be charged an additional $176 to cover government taxes and other fees.

-Gratuities are being handled a little different this year and will be charged to your cabin account at time of boarding.
+Gratuities will be charged to your cabin account at time of boarding.
 Cabins in the categories of Junior Suite and lower will be charged $48 per person.
 Grand Suite and higher will be charged $57 per person.

 These mandatory gratuities are for the maître d’ and his assistants, your waiter and busboys, buffet staff, stateroom attendants, room service and bellboys.